Nike Swim Camp at the University of Northern Colorado Greeley, Colorado

 Directing the camp is Kelly McClanahan, the Head Swim Coach at UNC.
 Coach McClanahan joined the Bears from the University of Wyoming, where she was the assistant coach since 2005.Read Full Bio

-During her four seasons with the Cowboys & Cowgirls, she has helped guide the team to 12 school records, 57 all-time top 10 swims, four NCAA "B" Standard qualifying times, one World Trial qualifying time and four US Open/Summer National qualifiers - and that's just the sprint teams.
+McClanahan joined the Bears from the University of Wyoming, where she was an assistant coach from 2005-09.
+During her four seasons with the Cowboys & Cowgirls, she helped guide the team to 12 school records, 57 all-time top 10 swims, four NCAA ‘B’ Standard qualifying times, one World Trial qualifying time and four US Open/Summer National qualifiers - and that's just the sprint teams.

 McClanahan also managed the sprint training for freestyle and long-axis strokes for both the men's and women's teams.
 In her four seasons, 61 swimmers & divers earned Mountain West All-Conference honors and 27 have been named MWC scholar-athletes in the first two years.